Evolution of coherence and non-classicality under global environmental interaction: Generation of Quantumness and bound on Fisher information

 Now, if it is independent of the parameter $\theta$, it can be shown that $F(\rho,H)=\frac{1}{4}Tr(\rho L^2)$ \cite{luo}, where $i(\rho H-H\rho)=\frac{1}{2}(L\rho+\rho L)$.
 After some algebra, the Fisher information of an operator $H$ can be shown to be

 \beq F(\rho,H) = \frac{1}{2}\sum_{m,n}\frac{(\lambda_m-\lambda_n)^2}{\lambda_m+\lambda_n}|\langle\psi_m|H|\psi_n\rangle|^2, \eeq

 where $\lambda_m$ and $|\psi_m\rangle$ are the eigenvalues and eigenvectors of the density matrix, respectively.
 It is to be noted that, if $H$ commutes with $\rho$, then the Fisher information $F(\rho,H)$ becomes zero.
 Hence, we will have non-zero Fisher information for an observable only when it is skewed or non-commuting with the density matrix.
 In Ref. \cite{hall}, it was shown that, in the Schr\"{o}dinger picture, the position Fisher information is equal to the square of the variance of the non-classical part of the conjugate momentum with a factor $4/\hbar^2$.
 This means that the Fisher information gives us a certain quantification of non-classicality or quantumness of a system.
-Hence the dynamics of Fisher information would be related to the dynamics of non-classicality associated with a quantum system.
-Here we are interested in the Fisher information of the correlation in the composite system.
-From Eq. (\ref{secI7}) and Eq. (\ref{secI7a}), expressing the system Hamiltonian, we find that the correlation of the system is driven by the interaction Hamiltonian $H_{int}$.
-Hence, it would be a reasonable assumption, if we consider the Fisher information of the operator $A_{int}=(\sigma^{-}\otimes\sigma^{+}e^{i\Phi} +\sigma^{+}\otimes\sigma^{-}e^{-i\Phi})$ as a measure of non-classicality of the composite system.
-For the density matrix given by (\ref{secI12}), we find that
+Hence the dynamics of Fisher information would be related to the dynamics of non-classicality associated with a quantum system. \\ Let us now elaborate the issue of ``non-classicality'' explicitely.
+In a recent work \cite{vedral}, the notion of quantumness based on the non-commutivity of the algebra of observables has been investigated.
+A measure of quantumness has also been proposed based on the imcompatibility of quantum states.
+The mutual incompatibility of two given states $\rho_a$ and $\rho_b$ can be quantified by twice of the Hilbert-Schmidt norm of their commutator \cite{srikanth}.